CurveDocs/curve-docs/docs/LLAMMA/controller.md

 ### `create_loan_extended` (x)
 !!! description "`controller.create_loan_extended(collateral: uint256, debt: uint256, N: uint256, callbacker: address, callback_args: DynArray[uint256,5]):`"

-    Function to create a loan.
+    Extended function to create a loan.
 This function passes crvUSD to a callback first so that it can leverage up.

     | Input      | Type   | Description |
     | ----------- | -------| ----|